attackingzcash/attackingzcash.github.io/anonset/index.md

 has a much stronger dedication to privacy than Zcash and has better GUI wallets with great UI/UX.

-For these reasons, Hush considers Monero to be it's main competition, as Zcash mainnet is now supported by Chainanlysis and Ciphertrace.
+For these reasons, Hush considers Monero to be it's main competition, as Zcash mainnet is now supported by Chainanlysis, Elliptic and most likely Ciphertrace.

 ## Questions